SummaryRead the full fact sheet

 Under the influence of alcohol or drugs, you might decide to hook up with someone.
 This may be a choice that you normally would not make, and it may lead to embarrassment or regret.

 Also, be aware that even if you are feeling fine, your sexual partner may not be.
-If they are so drunk that they cannot really know what they’re doing, then you do not have their proper consent to have sex.
+If they are so drunk that they do not really know what they're doing, then you do not have their consent to have sex.